issus/altium-library/README.md

  - Current Sense Resistors
  - Current Sensors
  - Dual Row Headers
+ - Larger Terminal Blocks (5/5.08mm pitch)
  - Inductive to Digital Converters
  - Capacitance to Digital Converters
- - LPC series of M0/M3/M4 (LPC4337, LPC176x)
+ - More LPC series of M0/M3/M4 (LPC4337)
  - Opto-isolators
  - RF Filters
  - RF Amps
  - RF Transistors
- - RF SoC (EZR32WG)
+ - RF SoC (EZR32WG, CC2640)
  - RGB LEDS

 It will likely be months before I make a significant dent on this list, adding a single microcontroller with all of its package variants can take several hours.
 The good news is that the more footprints I add, the more I find a manufacturers footprint already exists in the database.
 I have been adding at least 2 components a day for 3 or 4 months now.
 As of January 2016, I have around 450 hours of modelling/programming/database/altium time on this library.

-# Want something added faster?
-Consulting work is quite slow right now, so I'm more than happy to take you on as a client and add items you specifically require in the library.
-If you are not in a position to pay for my time, I'll add the part to my ToDo list with no promises of when it will get added.
-If its a part I'm also interested in, or I think is kinda cool I'll add it sooner rather than later!
+# Don't want to setup your own local MSSQL database?
+My development database is hosted on Microsoft Azure, and can be accessed from anywhere.
+If you'd like read-only access to it, please contact me.

 # Contributing